Ameren (NYSE:AEE) Releases FY 2022 Earnings Guidance

-Ameren (NYSE:AEE – Get Rating) last released its earnings results on Thursday, May 5th.
-The utilities provider reported $0.97 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.96 by $0.01.
-The company had revenue of $1.88 billion for the quarter, compared to the consensus estimate of $1.61 billion.
-Ameren had a net margin of 15.04% and a return on equity of 10.33%.
-Ameren’s quarterly revenue was up 20.0% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.91 EPS.
-Equities research analysts expect that Ameren will post 4.07 EPS for the current fiscal year.

-AEE has been the topic of several recent research reports.
-Mizuho increased their price target on Ameren from $90.00 to $98.00 and gave the stock a neutral rating in a report on Tuesday, April 26th.
-Wells Fargo & Company lifted their price target on shares of Ameren from $95.00 to $100.00 and gave the company an overweight rating in a research report on Friday, March 25th.
-StockNews.com began coverage on shares of Ameren in a report on Thursday, March 31st.
+Several equities research analysts have weighed in on the company.
+Mizuho upped their target price on Ameren from $90.00 to $98.00 and gave the stock a neutral rating in a research note on Tuesday, April 26th.
+StockNews.com assumed coverage on shares of Ameren in a report on Thursday, March 31st.
 They set a hold rating for the company.
-Credit Suisse Group assumed coverage on shares of Ameren in a research report on Monday, April 25th.
-They issued an outperform rating and a $104.00 price target on the stock.
-Finally, Morgan Stanley boosted their price objective on Ameren from $92.00 to $101.00 and gave the stock an equal weight rating in a report on Wednesday, April 20th.
-Five equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Ameren presently has an average rating of Hold and an average price target of $96.57.
+Credit Suisse Group assumed coverage on shares of Ameren in a report on Monday, April 25th.
+They set an outperform rating and a $104.00 price target for the company.
+Morgan Stanley upped their price target on shares of Ameren from $92.00 to $101.00 and gave the stock an equal weight rating in a report on Wednesday, April 20th.
+Finally, Wells Fargo & Company upped their price target on shares of Ameren from $95.00 to $100.00 and gave the stock an overweight rating in a report on Friday, March 25th.
+Five analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Ameren currently has an average rating of Hold and an average price target of $96.57.

-In other news, insider Richard J. Mark sold 6,000 shares of the company’s stock in a transaction on Thursday, March 31st.
-The stock was sold at an average price of $93.67, for a total transaction of $562,020.00.
-Following the transaction, the insider now owns 50,862 shares of the company’s stock, valued at approximately $4,764,243.54.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Martin J. Lyons sold 8,164 shares of the stock in a transaction on Tuesday, March 1st.
-The stock was sold at an average price of $85.44, for a total value of $697,532.16.
-The disclosure for this sale can be found here.
-Insiders sold a total of 75,299 shares of company stock valued at $6,557,116 in the last 90 days.
-Corporate insiders own 0.52% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Penserra Capital Management LLC purchased a new stake in shares of Ameren during the first quarter worth $25,000.
-EverSource Wealth Advisors LLC purchased a new stake in Ameren during the 4th quarter worth about $26,000.
-First Community Trust NA bought a new position in Ameren in the 4th quarter worth about $62,000.
-Salem Investment Counselors Inc. purchased a new position in Ameren during the 4th quarter valued at about $88,000.
-Finally, Zions Bancorporation N.A. lifted its holdings in shares of Ameren by 394.8% in the first quarter.
-Zions Bancorporation N.A. now owns 1,697 shares of the utilities provider’s stock worth $159,000 after buying an additional 1,354 shares in the last quarter.
-75.06% of the stock is currently owned by institutional investors and hedge funds.

 Ameren Company Profile (Get Rating)